 June Orientation Information

-For first-year students who attend the overnight program, dinner and breakfast will be provided at no charge.
+- Two Day Program- For first-year students who attend the overnight program, dinner and breakfast will be provided at no charge.
 Inexpensive meals will be available on campus for parents, as will lunch for freshmen and their parents before and after the overnight program.
+You may also wish to bring money for snacks.

 Housing/ What to Bring